Rochdale, Oldham & Bury

 Branch Cider Pub of the Year 2024.
 The Fox & Pine, Greaves Street, Oldham, has been judged as the Branch Cider Pub of the Year 2024.
 The real ciders are sold on gravity from the cellar situated behind bar area and often includes ciders from regional producers, as well as ciders from the more traditional cider producing areas of Herefordshire, Somerset and Devon.

-The latest pub selling real cider is Our Gracie's in Rochdale town centre.
-Full details of all branch pubs selling real cider can be found on the CAMRA 'What Pub' website and filtering the results of your search by ticking the 'real cider available' filter box.
-There are currently 13 pubs selling real cider and perry in Rochdale, Oldham and Bury.
+The latest pub selling real cider is Our Gracie's in Rochdale town centre, which in the last twelve months, has increased its cider range from one to six, and now sells up to eight ciders from a 'cider fridge'.
+Full details of all branch pubs selling real cider can be found on the CAMRA 'What Pub' website, selecting 'Rochdale, Oldham and Bury' and filtering the results of your search by ticking the 'real cider available' filter box.
+There are currently 14 pubs selling real cider and perry in Rochdale, Oldham and Bury.
 A summary of the pubs in the branch area selling real cider and/or perry, showing the range of ciders and/or perry that each pub has on sale, is shown below.
-The information is correct as at the beginning of March 2024
+The information is correct as at the beginning of December 2024

 Go and visit one or more of the cider pubs mentioned and discover what you have been missing all these years.
 You will be pleasantly surprised.